How to turn off VPN on computer safely (Windows, macOS, Linux)

 1.4.
 Switching VPN providers or troubleshooting configuration

-If you’re in the process of changing VPN software or modifying your network settings, disabling your current VPN can help prevent software conflicts or configuration errors.
+If you’re in the process of changing VPN software or modifying your network parameters, disabling your current VPN can help prevent software conflicts with your router or configuration errors.

 2. How to turn off VPN on Windows (11, 10, 8, 7)